Care about Total Compensation

 The details get complex, so these are simplified models to build a mental model, not accurate models to compute compensation.

-For example, imagine you have a base salary of 50$ and because of your performance you should be paid 100$.
-To simplify we’ll say the compensation is paid in cash (but in reality it’s probably stock with a vesting schedule).
+For example, imagine you have a base salary of 50$ and because of your performance, you should be paid 100$.
+To simplify, we’ll say the compensation is paid in cash (but in reality, it’s probably stock with a vesting schedule).

 Independent Comp This is the Microsoft model, it’s very simple.
-You should be paid a 100$, you currently get a salary of 50$, therefore you’ll get an extra 50$.
+You should be paid 100$, you currently get a salary of 50$, therefore you’ll get an extra 50$.
 This is completely independent of previous years.

 However, imagine due to stock appreciation, you’re already making 150$ this year in total comp.
 Amazon will give you zero extra dollars for this year as you’re already paid beyond the current compensation.
 They will pay into future years (I know it’s complicated).